 Inclusion and exclusion criteria: The secular population consisted of adolescents raised in secular homes, attending governmental secular schools (not attending boarding schools) who sleep at home.
 The sample did not include adolescents attending alternative educational systems (i.e. anthroposophical education).
 Among the orthodox religious population, questionnaires were distributed in cities with large orthodox religious concentrations who conduct an orthodox religious lifestyle including fulfillment of religious commands.
 The study did not include adolescents attending boarding schools.

-Within the orthodox religious population, subjects were enlisted by turning to friends, relatives and neighbors, similarl to enlistment in the secular population, except that some of the questionnaires for this population were distributed to the adolescents by (via) e-mail.
+Within the orthodox religious population, subjects were enlisted by turning to friends, relatives and neighbors, similar to enlistment in the secular population, except that some of the questionnaires for this population were distributed to the adolescents by (via) e-mail.

 Tools: (1) Sleep Survey: The study used a sleep questionnaire intended for adolescents (9-18 years old) called “School Sleep Habits Questionnaire – SSHS”.
-The questionnaire presents sleeping patterns and sleep related behaviors (8)(Wolfson & Carskadon, 1998).
-The questionnaire was translated into Hebrew (13)(Shochat et al., 2010) and it examines background variables, such as demographics (age, sex), weekday and weekend sleeping patterns (including bedtimes, sleep onset latency, wakeup times and overall sleep duration), daily performance measures relating to sleeping patterns: morning/evening type, mood and sleepiness during the day, questions about sleep habits and perceptions (for example: ‘Do you sleep in the afternoon?”, “Is your sleep enough?”).
+The questionnaire presents sleeping patterns and sleep related behaviors (8).
+The questionnaire was translated into Hebrew (13) and it examines background variables, such as demographics (age, sex), weekday and weekend sleeping patterns (including bedtimes, sleep onset latency, wakeup times and overall sleep duration), daily performance measures relating to sleeping patterns: morning/evening type, mood and sleepiness during the day, questions about sleep habits and perceptions (for example: ‘Do you sleep in the afternoon?”, “Is your sleep enough?”).
 The questions about behavioral problems related to sleep include 10 items in different situations (i.e. being late to class for oversleeping, sleepiness at school), where higher ratings demonstrate a higher frequency of problematic behaviors.
 Questions about daytime sleepiness relate to 10 situations (i.e. during travel or studies), which are classified to levels of sleepiness, where higher ratings reflect increased sleepiness.
 One item was removed from the original scale – driving (because young adolescents do not drive).
 The alpha Cronbach level of reliability, according to the study translated to Hebrew and conducted in Israel is 0.75.
 All scales were consolidated into a single grade.

 In the current study, alpha Cronbach reliability for sleepiness was 0.59, for behaviors – 0.71, for mood – 0.73 and for morning/evening types – 0.69.

-Religiousness questionnaire – A filtering questionnaire examining the adolescents’ level of religiousness (32)(The Social Survey, 2009).
+Religiousness questionnaire – A filtering questionnaire examining the adolescents’ level of religiousness (32).
 This questionnaire was intended to sort the groups according to their level of religiousness and fulfillment of religious commands.

 Research Process